121 Introduction to Gender and Sexuality Studies

 398 Independent Research

-399 Advanced Topics in Women’s and Gender Studies
+399 Advanced Topics in Gender and Sexuality Studies

 The course provides a capstone to the major.
 Taught as a seminar, it offers an opportunity for students to integrate their studies of women and gender across disciplines and to become more aware of the intricate web of gender, race, culture, and class that informs women’s experiences.
-Prerequisite: Women’s and Gender Studies 121.
+Prerequisite: Gender and Sexuality Studies 121.
 Offered annually in the spring semester.